liusheng/dockerfile/hadoop/hadoop-2.7.7-openeuler/README.md

-This docker image is based on the `openEuler-20.03-LTS` on ARM/aarch64 platform, the base images can be downloaded and imported as below:
+This docker image is based on the `openEuler-20.09` on ARM/aarch64 platform, you can also use `openEuler-20.03-LTS` the base images can be downloaded and imported as below:

 ```shell script
 # For openEuler-20.03-LTS